carvalhojm/Waze-Churn-Prediction/README.md

 The complete document to access the integrated analysis is: [`waze_case_study.ipynb`](https://github.com/carvalhojm/waze-data-scientist-project/blob/main/waze_case_study.ipynb)

-The summary of the project presentation in PDF format is available at:: [`Waze-Churn-Prediction.pdf`](https://github.com/carvalhojm/waze-data-scientist-project/blob/main/Waze-Churn-Prediction.pdf)
+The summary of the project presentation in PDF format is available at: [`Waze-Churn-Prediction.pdf`](https://github.com/carvalhojm/waze-data-scientist-project/blob/main/Waze-Churn-Prediction.pdf)

 ---